 Fabry disease is a rare genetic condition that belongs to a group of disorders referred to as lysosomal storage disease.
-This condition is also called Anderson-Fabry disease, Fabry’s disease, angiokeratoma corporis diffusum and alpha-galactosidase A deficiency.
-The disease is named after a Johannes Fabry who discovered it.
+This condition is also called Anderson-Fabry disease, Fabry’s disease, angiokeratoma corporis diffusum, and alpha-galactosidase A deficiency.
+The disease is named after Johannes Fabry who discovered it.

 Fabry disease is inherited in an X-linked manner, meaning the mutation that causes this condition is carried on the X chromosome.
 Since men have only one X chromosome, the disease is more common in males than in females, who require two copies of the mutation in order to develop the condition.
 Since boys only inherit the Y chromosome from their father, a father cannot pass this condition onto their sons.

 Fabry disease affects around 1 in 40,000 to 60,000 boys.
 Late-onset and milder forms of this disease are more common than the severe form.

 Fabry disease is caused by a deficiency in the enzyme alpha-galactosidase A, which used to be known of as ceramide trihexosidase.
 Alpha-galactosidase A is found in lysosomes, where it is responsible for the breakdown of a glycolipid called globotriaosylceramide (also called ceramide trihexoside or Gb3 or GL-3).
 This enzyme is encoded by the gene GLA and mutation in this gene alters the structure and function of this enzyme, which then fails to break down the globotriaosylceramide properly.
 As a result, this substance starts to accumulate in the blood vessels, which eventually causes the dysfunction of various tissues and organs.

 As the globotriaosylceramide accumulates, the blood vessels become increasingly narrow, preventing the flow of blood and nutrients to tissues that are usually supplied by the vessels.
 The kidneys and nervous system are particularly affected.